davidafshepherd/Orchestra-Simulator/README.md

-- 'Orchestra Simulator' is the project directory.
+- 'Orchestra-Simulator' is the project directory.
 - 'Musicians' contains a text file:
   - 'Musicians.txt' contains 18 sample musicians.
 - 'Compositions' contains 2 text files and a directory: